 South Carolina Broadband Map

 The South Carolina Broadband Map shows the availability of broadband service to every residential and business site in the state.
 Broadband data is provided by the majority of broadband providers in South Carolina.
 Based on broadband data provided, users can input their address to show the availability of broadband at their location.
 This includes download speeds, the connection type, and the providers offering service to their address.
-The map does not reveal the provider, if any, that a consumer may currently have service with at the particular address.
+The map does not reveal the provider, if any, that a consumer may currently have service with at an address.

-The ORS requested all broadband service providers operating in South Carolina to submit data and information on the availability of broadband service at delivered download and upload speeds and by technology type for each address in the state the provider can serve.
+In 2020, the ORS requested all broadband service providers operating in South Carolina to submit data and information on the availability of broadband service at delivered download and upload speeds and by technology type for each address in the state the provider can serve.

 Request for Broadband Providers to Report Errors or Omissions